The curved Mimetic Finite Difference method: allowing grids with curved faces: Properties of -consistent reconstruction operators

-After this shift, each edge (segment) between nodes of $K_h$ is transformed into the segment between moved nodes of $K_\Xi$: these are the edges of $K_\Xi$.
-In other words, each internal node position $\bm n$ is moved in a cubic region of edge length $0.8h$ which is centered at point $\bm n$ and whose edges are aligned with the axes of cubic grid $\cgrid$.
-Note that the boundary of each face of $K_\Xi$ is not necessarily a planar quadrilateral.
-We define $\mf R(\cgrid)$ as the set of all curved grids $K_\Xi$ for $\Xi \in P$.

-We recall some basic facts about \emph{real algebraic subsets} of $\R^m$ with $m$ an arbitrary natural number; the study of this kind of sets is the main goal of real algebraic geometry, see \cite{bochnak2013real}.
-A subset of $\R^m$ is called \textit{real algebraic} if it is the vanishing set of a family of polynomials with (real coefficients and) variables in $\R^m$.
-A basic result is that every real algebraic subset $X$ of $\R^m$ can be written as the union of finite family $\{M_i\}_i$ of smooth submanifolds $M_i$ of $\R^m$.
-The dimension $\dim(X)$ of $X$ can be defined as the maximum dimension of the $M_i$'s.
-If $\dim(X)<m$ then each $M_i$ has dimension $<m$ and hence each $M_i$ and the whole $X$ have measure zero in $\R^m$.
-In particular, the interiors in $\R^m$ of each $M_i$ and of $X$ are empty.
-It is important to observe that, if $X$ is properly contained in $\R^m$, i.e., $X\neq\R^m$, then $\dim(X)<m$ so $X$ has measure zero in $\R^m$.
+In order to state {Theorem~\ref{existence}}, we first recall some basic facts about \emph{real algebraic subsets} of $\mathbb R^{m}$ with $m$ an arbitrary natural number \cite{bochnak2013real}.
+A subset of $\mathbb R^{m}$ is called \textit{real algebraic} if it is the zero set of a family of polynomials with (real coefficients and) variables in $\mathbb R^{m}$.
+A basic result is that every real algebraic subset $X$ of $\mathbb R^{m}$ can be written as the union of finite family $\{M_{i}\}_{i}$ of smooth submanifolds $M_{i}$ of $\mathbb R^{m}$.
+The dimension $\dim (X)$ of $X$ can be defined as the maximum dimension of the $M_{i}$'s.
+If $\dim (X)<m$ then each $M_{i}$ has dimension $<m$ and hence each $M_{i}$ and the whole $X$ have measure zero in $\mathbb R^{m}$.
+In particular, the interiors in $\mathbb R^{m}$ of each $M_{i}$ and of $X$ are empty.
+It is important to observe that, if $X$ is properly contained in $\mathbb R^{m}$, i.e., $X\neq \mathbb R^{m}$, then $\dim (X)<m$ so $X$ has measure zero in $\mathbb R^{m}$.
 See \cite[Chapters 2, 3 and 9]{bochnak2013real} and \cite[Chapter 1, Section 0 and Chapter 3, Section 1]{hirsch2012differential}.